ietf-rats/draft-birkholz-rats-suit-attestation-results/draft-birkholz-rats-suit-attestation-results.md

 $$system-property-claim //= ( image-size => size )
 ~~~~

-### minimum-battery
+### low-battery

-The configured minimum battery level of the Attester in mWh.
+The current battery level of the Attester in mWh in case it was insufficient to conduct a SUIT Workflow.
+If there are multiple batteries this Claim SHOULD be bundled with a component-identifier.

 ~~~~CDDL
 $$system-property-claim //= ( minimum-battery => charge )